Words and photography by Elana Emer

 The following photographs are a selection of curated images that speak to who these people are when they are being authentically themselves.

-“Stavros is my base persona, he’s a Toronto Greek bad boy that lives in his Grandma’s basement,” they tell me as they exhume their drag bag from the depths of their bedroom floor and show me the array of costumes inside.
+“Stavros is my base persona, he’s a Toronto Greek bad boy that lives in his Grandma’s basement,” they told me as they exhumed their drag bag from the depths of their bedroom floor and showed me the array of costumes inside.
 “Getting ready for so long helps me feel more comfortable changing my look and getting into character.
 It feels good to be a different version of yourself for a night.”